ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-2.md

 For SMB i decided to use `enum4linux-ng` a tool for enumerating information from Windows and Samba systems

+First, clone the repository.
 ```bash
 git clone https://github.com/cddmp/enum4linux-ng.git && cd enum4linux-ng && pip3 install -r requirements.txt
 ```
+Run it with the target IP address.
 ```bash
 ./enum4linux-ng.py 10.129.206.69 -A
 ```